classicrob/simply-jekyll/_notes/Tracking your open questions in Roam.md

 At the end, I have one page that I can filter of all of my most important thoughts related to the project of developing a GuidedTrack community plan that mixes well with the Slack community plan.

+I should just note - this isn't just a workflow for synthesis.
+The workflow is what what consolidates many other workflows.
+This only works because of everything else I put into Roam.